Eliezer ben Elijah Ashkenazi: Controversies with Polish rabbis

 It appears that Ashkenazi's fierce confidence and independence led to clashes with the rabbinic establishment in Poland.
 The following occurrence is one such instance: The rashei yeshivot (heads of academies) had forbidden their pupils to establish a rival academy in close proximity to their own.
-Ashkenazi declined to assent to this resolution, even when requested in the name of Joseph ben Mordechai Gershon ha-Kohen, the rosh yeshiva at Cracow.
+Ashkenazi declined to assent to this resolution, even when requested in the name of Joseph ben Mordechai Gershon ha-Kohen, the rosh yeshiva at Kraków.
 In a letter to the latter he claimed that, although the decision of the Polish rabbis was based upon the authority of Maimonides, he considered it unsupported by Talmudic literature and therefore deemed it as needlessly discouraging religious instruction.
-Ashkenazi even went so far as to question if indeed a great scholar like the rabbi of Cracow had truly requested this at all!
-Here too, despite the great respect shown Ashkenazi in his reply, the rabbi of Cracow responded forcefully at length, vindicating Maimonides' standpoint by erudite and astute references to the Talmud.
+Ashkenazi even went so far as to question if indeed a great scholar like the rabbi of Kraków had truly requested this at all!
+Here too, despite the great respect shown Ashkenazi in his reply, the rabbi of Kraków responded forcefully at length, vindicating Maimonides' standpoint by erudite and astute references to the Talmud.
 Consequently, J. S. del Medigo is quoted as saying that although Ashkenazi lived and taught in Poland in his later years his work was largely unknown to Polish Jews for "his way was hidden from them, and they did not fully understand his views nor his lofty ideas".

-Ashkenazi's wife, Rachel, died at Cracow April 3, 1593.
+Ashkenazi's wife, Rachel, died in Kraków on 3 April 1593.
 Her epitaph, still extant, bears witness to her piety and benevolence.
 His son Elijah published the liturgic collection, Zivhei Shelamim, and wrote a short elegy on his father, which was used as the latter's epitaph.